Sakimori/matteo-the-prestige/README.md

 * [Attribution](https://github.com/Sakimori/matteo-the-prestige#attribution)

 ## FAQ:
+- Q: What is sim16?
+  A: This thread provides outlines the basics pretty well, give it a read: https://twitter.com/FHelltiger/status/1374119998780755969?s=20

+- Q: How do I get started with sim16?
+  A: If you aren't already in a discord server that has the bot, add it to your server with the link at the start.
+Once you've done that or if you're already in a server with it, start by making a team using m;saveteam, you can see a description of how to use this here in the readme or by using m;help saveteam.
+Once you have a team, I recommend looking into the OBL starting my doing m;oblhelp.
+Other than that, I recommend joining the main discord above and having a look at the #lfg channel there if you're interested in participating in a league, otherwise just look around the readme and do what sounds fun to you!

 - Q: I'm trying to make a league on the website but when I click the 'submit' button it doesn't do anything and doesn't give an error message.
   A: This is a known issue, to avoid it make sure you have an even number of divisions and subleagues and an equal number of teams in each division.
 These are all requirements for a league and sometimes if some of them aren't met the submit button will fail silently.
 If you're still having this issue after doing all of this correctly please submit a bug report via the form.

 - Q: What is the maximum and minimum sizes for teams?
   A: The minimum size is 1 batter and 1 pitcher, the maximum size is 20 batters and 8 pitchers.

+- Q: What does [weather] do?
+  A: See the weathers section of the readme for a description of all the weathers except the current patch's weathers, those you have to figure out yourself (or just ask and someone will probably tell you).

 - Q: My league stopped playing randomly and I don't know why, what should I do?
-  A: There were probably server issues or a patch went out, use the startleague command again and things should resume from where they left off.
+  A: There were probably server issues or a patch went out, use the startleague command again and things should resume from where they left off, if this doesn't fix it submit an issue to the issue reporting form and we can troubleshoot it for you.

 - Q: Why aren't all the teams playing on every day of my league/why do teams have an uneven amount of games played in my league?
   A: Scheduling algorithms are hard and due to how this one was coded, sometimes teams have bye weeks and rest for some games the season, this should all even out by the end of the season and each team will play the same number of games.

 - Q: What should I do if my question isn't answered by this FAQ, this readme, or the help text for the commands, or I find a bug?
   A: If you have any mechanical questions, feel free to stop by the sim16 discord linked at the beginning and ask your question in the lobby there.
-If you have an issue or think you've found a bug, please submit it to this form and it will be passed along if it's something we can do anything about. https://forms.gle/PjbpfT46yuMDGca46
+If you have an issue or think you've found a bug, submit it to the issue reporting form and we'll look into it.

 ## Commands: (Everything here is case sensitive, and can be prefixed with either m; or m!)